7-Day Action Packed Vacation | The Ring Road of Iceland and Reykjavik

 After enjoying what is sure to be one of your most memorable moments in Iceland, you'll continue your journey along the Ring Road.
 You will no doubt notice a dramatic drop in the number of other tourists as you leave the south and enter one of the country's most remote regions.

-The East Fjords boast some of the most stunning views Iceland has to offer; as you drive and stop off at the beauty spots, you’ll be exposed to magnificent seascapes, towering mountains and more of the mighty Vatnajokull.
+The East Fjords boast some of the most stunning views Iceland has to offer; as you drive and stop off at the beauty spots, you'll be exposed to magnificent seascapes, towering mountains, and more of the mighty Vatnajokull.

 At the end of your exploration of this untouched region, you'll reach the sleepy capital of the East, Egilsstadir.
 Be sure to enjoy the mystical Lake Lagarfljot adjacent to the town before retiring for the night.

 The main area you will spend today exploring, however, is the diverse Lake Myvatn.
-Actually a series of lakes, the site is not only a hotspot of the country’s unique fauna and flora, but its geological and geothermal marvels.
+Actually, a series of lakes, the site is not only a hotspot of the country’s unique fauna and flora but its geological and geothermal marvels.

-Pseudocraters, towers of basalt and even the ‘lava fortress’ of Dimmuborgir create a stark contrast with the serenity of the waters, and steam can be found seething from many volcanic pockets.
+Pseudocraters, towers of basalt, and even the ‘lava fortress’ of Dimmuborgir create a stark contrast with the serenity of the waters, and steam can be found seething from many volcanic pockets.

 To witness these geothermal forces at their most extreme, you’ll include a visit to the smoking fumaroles that define the barren Namaskard Pass.
-To experience them in a far more relaxing way, you can organise admission into the luxurious Myvatn Nature Baths, which sit on the edge of a lake, when booking.
+To experience them in a far more relaxing way, you can organize admission into the luxurious Myvatn Nature Baths, which sit on the edge of a lake, when booking.

 After enjoying the diversity of Myvatn, you’ll make your way to the Capital of the North, Akureyri.
 En route, you have another powerful waterfall to marvel over - Godafoss - or the Waterfall of the Gods.
 Famous for its beauty, it also has a fascinating thousand-year history that you can read about on-site.